cegrif01/geocoding/Blog.md

     Geoconfig::make();
 ```

-and now I have a config object where I can access all it's values in one place.
-If you want to have a mock api for tests, you can add
-a static method called test() with different parameters.
+Now I have a config object where I can access all it's values in one place.
+If you want to have a mock api for tests, you can add a static method called test() with different parameters.
 This allows you to encapsulate different configurations for different environments
 on command.

 Now moving on to the actual repository where the meat and potatoes of the application reside.
 A wise coder once said (paraphrasing) "Abstraction is the art of deferring details".
 That's a lot of setup to just hit a GET request on a REST api.
 As applications grow in scope and data, this structure adds sanity to your life!
 Most experienced developers would agree.

+**The Repository in the Infrastruture layer**

 ```
 <?php